NovaVoidHowl/CVRFury/README.md

 ## ⚠️ Warnings ⚠️

+Due to a breaking change in CCK 3.10 only that or later versions of the CCK are now compatible with this software.

 Currently this software is only compatible with versions of VRC Fury older than 1.744, as that version introduced a breaking change in the components and this will need new stubs creating for them before they can be supported